heejin-yoon/heejin-yoon.github.io/index.md

 <img src= "https://yoon09269.github.io/heejin/assets/img/profile_heejin.jpg" width="220">
 <br/>

-Heejin Yoon is a Ph.D. student in Real Estate and Urban Land Economics at the Wisconsin School of Business, [UW-Madison](https://www.wisc.edu/).
+Welcome!
+I'm a Ph.D. student in Real Estate and Urban Land Economics at the Wisconsin School of Business, [UW-Madison](https://www.wisc.edu/).

-He received his B.B.A. in Business Administration from Yonsei University and M.S. in Finance from KAIST.
-Heejin has also worked at the Bank of Korea, the central bank of South Korea, as an economist for four years.
+I received his B.B.A. in Business Administration from Yonsei University and M.S. in Finance from KAIST College of Business.
+I've also worked at the Bank of Korea, the central bank of South Korea, as an economist for four years.
 <br/><br/><br/>

 ## Contact